DelDOT Highlights National Work Zone Safety Awareness Week

-Secretary of Transportation Nicole Majeski was joined by representatives of the Delaware State Police and AAA Mid-Atlantic on Monday at the 95/896 interchange project to call attention to the importance of safe driving in our work zones across the state.
+Lewes – Secretary of Transportation Shanté Hastings joined employees, contractors, utility companies, and the Delaware State Police on Monday at the SR 1/Minos Conaway project to call attention to the importance of safe driving in our work zones across the state.

 National Work Zone Awareness Week is held each April at the traditional start of construction season, when the number of workers on our nation’s roadways increases.
-The theme of this year’s work zone awareness campaign is, “Become a hero toward zero, their lives depend on it.”
+The theme of this year’s work zone awareness campaign is, “Safe Actions Save Lives.”
 The campaign features DelDOT workers who put their lives on the line daily as they work within active traffic maintaining Delaware roads.

 Although highway workers are often among the victims of such crashes, it’s important for drivers to understand that four out of five victims of work zone crashes are drivers or their passengers.
 Generally, crashes occur when drivers speed through a work zone or do not pay attention to the changing road conditions and run into other vehicles, highway equipment or safety barriers, or drive off the roadway completely.
 In a typical five-day work week, an average of seven motorists and one worker are killed nationwide.
 The primary causes of work zone crashes are following too closely and inattentive driving.